autowarefoundation/autoware.universe/planning/planning_validator/README.md

 - **Velocity deviation** : invalid if the planning velocity is too far from the ego velocity
 - **Distance deviation** : invalid if the ego is too far from the trajectory

+The following features are to be implemented.

+- **(TODO) TTC calculation** : invalid if the expected time-to-collision is too short on the trajectory

 ## Inputs/Outputs

 ### Inputs